ishwantsingh/Vizda-Data-Visualization/Design Document.md

 8 May | Perform unit and system tests

-12 May | Create documentation using Sphinx and finalize project
+12 May | Create documentation using Sphinx and finalize the project.

 ## 5. Project Extensions

 1. Deploy the code for easier access on any device.
-2. Implemnt more scientific algorithms and graphical representations for wider applications.
+2. Implement more scientific algorithms and graphical representations for wider applications.